 Trump, Fort Lauderdale, Golden Globes: Your Weekend Briefing

-1. U.S. intelligence report on Russian hacking ahead of the American presidential election describes a sophisticated cyberattack scheme ordered by Russia’s president, Vladimir V. Putin.
+1. A U.S. intelligence report on Russian hacking ahead of the American presidential election describes a sophisticated cyberattack scheme ordered by Russia’s president, Vladimir V. Putin.
 (Read the full declassified report.)

 It was released Friday, shortly after intelligence officials met in New York with President-elect Donald J. Trump, who then appeared to concede some Russian involvement — after months of casting doubt on it.